LiteApplication/rom-unzip/README.md

 Just run `curl -s https://raw.githubusercontent.com/LiteApplication/rom-unzip/master/install | sudo bash` to install ROM-Unzip.\
 If you want to download the file for run it later, install on multiple computer or read it from your computer, you can download it at [raw.github.com](https://raw.githubusercontent.com/LiteApplication/rom-unzip/master/install)\
 To install the program , just run `./install` , no need to download the entire repository, just download and run install.\
+## Performances
+On my computer ( 4GB RAM, 4GB swap, amd64, 4GHz, HDD), Extract of AospExtended for Bullhead (500MB) take about 2m30s and the result is 3.2GB
 ## Credits
 - [sdat2img](https://github.com/xpirt/sdat2img) by xpirt